-The Neonatology (NICU) at Cleveland Clinic Children’s is a Level III neonatal unit.
-We offer the highest level of care for neonatal diagnosis, surgery, and rehabilitation.
-In addition, a Level III Neonatal Intensive Care Unit is on site at Fairview Hospital and Hillcrest Hospital.
-In total, there are more than 80 NICU beds in Cleveland Clinic health system.
+The Neonatal Intensive Care Unit (NICU) at Cleveland Clinic Children’s is a Level III neonatal unit.
+We offer the highest level of care for neonatal diagnosis, surgery and rehabilitation.
+In addition, a Level III NICU is on site at Fairview Hospital and Hillcrest Hospital.
+In total, there are more than 80 NICU beds in the Cleveland Clinic health system.

 The main campus 17-bed unit is fully equipped with state-of-the-art technology to care for newborns with complex medical problems.
 The neonatal unit admits infants from any community hospital as well as from Cleveland Clinic.